 Smart in-field research

 During our time in people’s homes, we explore what their perspectives are on a particular subject.
-By maintaining a neutrality and an open-ness to everything that they are saying, we can gain valuable insight into WHY they interpret things the way they do.
+By maintaining neutrality and openness to everything that they are saying, we can gain valuable insight into WHY they interpret things the way they do.
 While asking about a particular object in someone’s home may feel off topic – it can provide valuable cultural data that can be used in semiotic analysis.
 For example, noting musical instruments in the home of an IDI on insurance may seem unrelated, yet could lead to deeper findings on what a consumer really values – and what they prefer to spend their time and money on.

 Beautifully human analyses

 Once we reach the analysis stage, in order to maintain our goal of intentionality, we ask ourselves questions like: What format are we using to present our research?
 What language are we using in our report?
 And at the end of the day, what deliverable can best express the findings in a meaningful way – it may not look like a classic deck.
-Instead this could look like something as creative as re-creating a participant’s living room in client headquarters, complete with ALL of the items you would find there!
+Instead, this could look like something as creative as re-creating a participant’s living room in client headquarters, complete with ALL of the items you would find there!

 If you want to know more about how semiotics can be incorporated into the work you do, contact us at [email protected]